canonical/craft-actions/README.md

 ##### `verbosity`

-Used to set the build verbosity level for Snapcraft.
-Must be one of "quiet", "brief", "verbose", "debug", or "trace" (the default).
+Sets the build verbosity level for Snapcraft.
+Must be one of: "quiet", "brief", "verbose", "debug", or "trace" (the default).

 ```yaml
 steps: